Recognized Versus Unrecognized Hazards Toolbox Talk

 Being able to recognize hazards in the workplace is very important.
 There are so many different hazardous situations that can be present in many workplaces.
 It is important to have training about these substances.
 That way you are able to spot out harmful situations.

-Are you trained to spot out hazardous situations?
+Are you trained to recognize jobsite hazards?
 That is an important part of beginning a job that different situations can be harmful.
 Letting things happen and go unrecognized can result in injuries or fatalities.
 It is very important for the safety of yourself and your fellow employees to have the proper training to be responsible on the job.

 It is a common occurrence that when someone has been working the same job for many years, they get complacent.
 That isn’t always on purpose, it can happen without you even realizing it.
 For the safety of everyone working, it is vital that you stay aware of the hazards that can occur.
 No matter how long an employee has been on the job, all hazards should be addressed.